-In order to qualify for enrollment in an Agricultural Security Area:
+In order to qualify for enrollment in an agricultural security area:

 1. The land must be in the unincorporated area of the county.
 Land inside of any municipal corporation and land located in territory proposed to be annexed to a municipality can not be included in an application for an ASA.
-If there is an annexation petition pending before the County Commissioners or if the land is the subject of any court proceeding relating to annexation, this land may not be included in an ASA.
+If there is an annexation petition pending before the county commissioners or if the land is the subject of any court proceeding relating to annexation, this land may not be included in an ASA.

-2. The area must consist of not less than 500 contiguous acres of farmland.
-This acreage threshold can be met by one owner or by multiple contiguous owners who may aggregate their land and submit a single application.
-Contiguous farmland, for the purposes of the Act, includes:

-Geographically contiguous property used for agriculture.

-Noncontiguous property used for agriculture that is owned by one person and connected by a right-of-way controlled by the owner and to which the public does not have access.

-Two or more parcels used for agriculture that would be geographically contiguous except for the fact that the property is separated by a public or private right-of-way or by rivers, streams, creeks, or other bodies of water.

-It should be noted that in order to be eligible for inclusion in an ASA the land must be "used for agriculture" as that term is defined in ORC Section 1.61 which reads as follows:
+- 2. The area must consist of not less than 500 contiguous acres of farmland.
+This acreage threshold can be met by one owner or multiple contiguous owners who may aggregate their land and submit a single application.
+Contiguous farmland includes: - a.
+Geographically contiguous property used for agriculture. - b.
+Noncontiguous property used for agriculture that is owned by one person and connected by a right-of-way controlled by the owner and to which the public does not have access. - c.
+Two or more parcels used for agriculture that would be geographically contiguous except for the fact that the property is separated by a public or private right-of-way or by rivers, streams, creeks, or other bodies of water. - 3.
+The land must be "used for agriculture" as that term is defined in ORC Section 1.61 which reads as follows:

-"agriculture" includes farming; ranching; aquaculture; apiculture and related apicultural activities, production of honey, beeswax, honeycomb, and other related products; horticulture; viticulture, winemaking, and related activities; animal husbandry, including, but not limited to, the care and raising of livestock, equine, and fur-bearing animals; poultry husbandry and the production of poultry and poultry products; dairy production; the production of field crops, tobacco, fruits, vegetables, nursery stock, ornamental shrubs, ornamental trees, flowers, sod, or mushrooms; timber; pasturage; any combination of the foregoing; the processing, drying, storage, and marketing of agricultural products when those activities are conducted in conjunction with, but are secondary to, such husbandry or production; and any additions or modifications to the foregoing made by the director of agriculture by rule adopted in accordance with Chapter 119. of the Revised Code.
+"agriculture" includes farming; ranching; aquaculture; apiculture and related apicultural activities, production of honey, beeswax, honeycomb, and other related products; horticulture; viticulture, winemaking, and related activities; animal husbandry, including, but not limited to, the care and raising of livestock, equine, and fur-bearing animals; poultry husbandry and the production of poultry and poultry products; dairy production; the production of field crops, tobacco, fruits, vegetables, nursery stock, ornamental shrubs, ornamental trees, flowers, sod, or mushrooms; timber; pasturage; any combination of the foregoing; the processing, drying, storage, and marketing of agricultural products when those activities are conducted in conjunction with, but are secondary to, such husbandry or production; and any additions or modifications to the foregoing made by the director of agriculture by rule adopted in accordance with Chapter 119 of the Revised Code.

-4. The land included in the ASA must be in an Agricultural District established under ORC Chapter 929.

-5. The land included in the ASA is valued and assessed for real property tax purposes under Current Agricultural Use Value (CAUV) pursuant to ORC Sections 5713.30-5713.38.

-6. Land that is a portion of a farm on which is located a dwelling house, a yard, or outbuildings such as a barn or garage counts when meeting the 500-acre requirement.
+- 4. The land included in the ASA must be in an agricultural district established under ORC Chapter 929. - 5.
+The land included in the ASA is valued and assessed for real property tax purposes under current agricultural use value (CAUV) pursuant to ORC Sections 5713.30-5713.38. - 6.
+Land that is a portion of a farm on which is located a dwelling house, a yard, or outbuildings such as a barn or garage counts when meeting the 500-acre requirement.